26 Nosler vs. 28 Nosler: Long-Range Hunting Cartridges, Perfected

 - 27 Nosler (2020)

+Both rounds share extremely similar external dimensions, Their case length (2.59”) and overall length (3.34”) are identical.
 The decision on a 3.34” overall length was driven by the desire for both rounds to fit into a standard-length action.
-A standard or long-action is the same used by the 30-06 Springfield and is lighter than a magnum action like those used by the 300 PRC, 7mm Remington Ultra Magnum, and 378 Weatherby Magnum.
+A standard (or long) action is the same used by the 30-06 Springfield, and is lighter than a magnum action like those used by the 300 PRC, 7mm Remington Ultra Magnum, and 378 Weatherby Magnum.

-Using a standard-length action means that the 26 and 28 Nosler will have a shorter bolt throw, allowing for faster follow-up shots, and be lighter than their magnum cartridge counterparts.
-Most sportsmen prefer a lightweight hunting rifle when venturing into heavy brush or on long stalks in the great outdoors.
+Having a standard-length action means that the 26 Nosler and 28 Nosler also have a shorter bolt throw, allowing for faster follow-up shots.
+It also makes rifles chambered for either round lighter than their magnum counterparts.
+Most sportsmen prefer a lightweight hunting rifle when venturing into the great outdoors.

-Although the Nosler cartridges might fit into a standard action, they did not sacrifice anything in terms of stopping power as both cartridges have nearly identical case capacities.
-The 26 Nosler has a slightly higher capacity at 93.5 gr compared to 93 gr for the 28 Nosler.
+While they do fit into a standard action, neither round sacrifices anything in terms of stopping power.
+Both cartridges have nearly identical case capacities.
+The 26 Nosler has a slightly higher capacity (93.5 grains H2O) compared to the 28 Nosler (93.0 grains H2O).

-Both Nosler rounds have the same maximum chamber pressure of 65,000 psi per SAAMI specs.
+Both Nosler rounds have the same maximum chamber pressure: 65,000 psi, per SAAMI specs.

-The 26 Nosler was developed to fire extremely flat shooting 6.5mm projectiles like those made popular by the 6.5 Creedmoor.
+The 26 Nosler was developed to fire extremely flat-shooting 6.5mm projectiles (as made popular by the 6.5 Creedmoor).
 The “26” in the cartridge name comes from the first two digits of the bullet diameter, 0.264”.
-In contrast, the 28 Nosler fires wider 7mm projectiles or 0.284” and utilizes the same naming convention.
+The 28 Nosler fires wider 7mm projectiles (0.284”) and utilizes the same naming convention.

 Recoil

-Recoil is an important consideration when purchasing a new rifle as a round with heavy recoil will be more difficult to control and will slow your rate of follow-up shots.
-The potential for flinching is also an issue for cartridges with heavy recoil.
+Recoil is an important consideration when purchasing a new rifle, as a round with heavy recoil will be more difficult to control and will slow your rate of follow-up shots.
+The potential for flinching is also an issue with heavy-recoiling cartridges.

-Given these loads, the 28 Nosler will have a free recoil of 39 foot-pounds of energy (ft-lbs) while the 26 Nosler will have 34 ft-lbs of free recoil.
+Under these circumstances, the 28 Nosler generates free recoil of 39 foot-pounds (ft-lbs) of free recoil energy, while the 26 Nosler generates 34 ft-lbs.

-This result is not entirely surprising, as the 26 Nosler fires slightly lighter bullets and has nearly equivalent powder charges, it makes sense that the 26 would have less recoil than the 28.
+This result is not entirely surprising.
+Since the 26 Nosler fires slightly lighter bullets and has nearly equivalent powder charges, it makes sense that it would have less recoil than the 28 Nosler.

-That being said, neither of these rifle cartridges would be considered low recoil and they are not the best cartridges to teach new or recoil sensitive shooters on.
+That being said, neither of these rifle cartridges would be considered “low recoil.”
+They are not the best to teach new or recoil-sensitive shooters on.

 Muzzle Velocity, Kinetic Energy, and Trajectory

-One of the stated goals for Nosler’s new cartridges was to provide shooters with a flat shooting round that delivered superior ballistic performance compared to traditional long range shooting options.
+One of the stated goals for Nosler’s new cartridges was to provide shooters with flat-shooting rounds that superior ballistic performance compared to traditional long-range shooting options.

-We selected the 140 gr Nosler Ballistic Tip and 150 gr Accubond Long Range for the 26 Nosler and the 162 gr Hornady ELD-X and 175 gr Nosler Accubond Long Range for the 28 Nosler.
+We selected the 140gr Ballistic Tip and 150gr AccuBond LR for the 26 Nosler, and the 162gr ELD-X and 175gr AccuBond LR for the 28 Nosler.

-Looking at muzzle velocity, all four rounds were incredibly similar.
-Both 26 Nosler rounds had the highest muzzle velocity at 3,200 fps while the 28 Nosler rounds were slightly slower at 3,175 fps for the 162 gr ELD-X and 3,125 fps for the 175 gr Accubond.
+All four rounds have extremely similar muzzle velocities.
+Both 26 Nosler rounds had the highest muzzle velocity at 3,200 fps.
+The 28 Nosler rounds were slightly slower at 3,175 fps for the 162gr ELD-X and 3,125 fps for the 175gr AccuBond LR.

-This slight advantage in muzzle velocity is quite impressive considering the 28 Nosler is firing bullets that range between 10% and 15% heavier than the 26.
+This slight advantage in muzzle velocity is quite impressive considering that the 28 Nosler is firing bullets between 10% and 15% heavier.

 For muzzle energy, the 28 Nosler is clearly the superior option with its heavier bullets.
-The 175 gr Accubond claimed the highest muzzle energy at 3,794 ft-lbs while the 162 gr Hornady ELD-X was just barely behind at 3,626 foot-pounds of energy.
+The 175gr AccuBond LR claimed the highest muzzle energy at 3,794 ft-lbs, while the 162gr ELD-X was just barely behind at 3,626 ft-lbs.

-Not only are the muzzle energy values incredibly impressive, but all four rounds also excelled at conserving their kinetic energy at range as well.
-At 800 yards, all four factory loads had over 1,000 ft-lbs of energy, which is more than enough to take down a mule deer or whitetail at that distance.
+Not only are these muzzle energy values incredibly impressive, but all four rounds also excelled at conserving their kinetic energy at range as well.
+At 800 yards, all four factory loads have over 1,000 ft-lbs of energy: more than enough to take down a mule deer or whitetail.

-The 26 and 28 Nosler were designed to be incredibly flat shooting, utilizing the most aerodynamic bullets available for their respective calibers.
-Both Nosler cartridges do not disappoint when it comes to trajectory, as they have less bullet drop than traditional long range rounds like the 300 Winchester Magnum, 6.5 Creedmoor, and 338 Lapua Magnum out to 800 yards.
+The 26 and 28 Nosler are designed to be incredibly flat-shooting, utilizing the most aerodynamic bullets available for their respective calibers.
+Neither Nosler cartridge disappoints when it comes to trajectory, as they have less bullet drop than traditional long-range rounds like the 300 Winchester Magnum, 6.5 Creedmoor, and 338 Lapua Magnum out to 800 yards.

 Looking at the ballistic data as a whole, both the 26 and 28 Nosler sound like amazing cartridges with higher muzzle velocity, more kinetic energy, and flatter trajectories than most rounds on the market.